-The ocelot is a member of the cat family.
-It looks like a small, slender leopard (it is also known as the ‘dwarf leopard’).
+The ocelot is a member of the cat family, Felidae.
+It looks like a small, slender leopard (and for this reason is also known as the ‘dwarf leopard’).
 The ocelot is found throughout South America, and its range extends as far north as southern Texas.
 This article contains ocelot facts for kids, and is part of the Active Wild Rainforest Animals series.

 Ocelot Information For Kids

 The ocelot is a medium-sized member of the cat family, and is about twice as large as the average housecat.
 It measures from 20-40 inches long, with a tail length of 15 inches, and weighs between 20-25 lbs.

 The ocelot ranges in color from light yellow to reddish-gray, and has dark rosettes, spots, and striped tail rings.
 The ocelot is named after the Aztec word tlalocelot, meaning field tiger.
 Of the genus Leopardus, it is also referred to as: the dwarf leopard, leopard cat, or tiger cat.